 What is a Lab Power Supply?

-A lab power supply is an electronic device that offers controlled power output necessary for developing/testing electronic circuits, components, and devices.
-It offers fine-tuned control over two electrical power components (voltage and current), which allows its users to test their circuits and components in specific power conditions.
-Most lab power supplies have display panels to set and monitor various output power parameters.
+A lab power supply, often called a bench power supply, is an electronic device that provides a controlled power output necessary for developing, testing, and troubleshooting electronic circuits, components, and devices.
+It offers fine-tuned control over key electrical parameters--primarily output voltage and output current--allowing users to test their designs under specific operating conditions.
+Most lab power supplies feature display panels and controls (like knobs or keypads) to set voltage and current levels precisely and monitor the actual output.

 There is an enormous variety of lab power supplies available in the market, and choosing the right one can become tricky.
 However, you can follow a few simple steps to make the process easier and ensure that you choose the best lab power supply for your needs.